 A tour of duty is the specified time of service in an operational area or combat zone.
 For most American soldiers the average tour of duty in Vietnam was 12 months.

 The Truman Doctrine was a foreign policy position, articulated by US president Harry Truman in 1947.
 Truman pledged to support nations at risk of communist invasion or infiltration.
 The Truman Doctrine became America’s default foreign policy position during the Cold War.

 ‘Tunnel rats’ were soldiers who specialised in entering, investigating and clearing Viet Cong and North Vietnamese tunnel systems.
 The work of ‘tunnel rats’ was very dangerous due to the confined spaces and the risks of encountering enemy soldiers and booby traps.

 The Vichy French refers to French colonial officials who remained in power after France surrendered to Nazi Germany in 1940.
 The Vichy French collaborated with the Germans and, in the case of Vietnam, with the Japanese.

 Viet Cong (also called VC, Charlie, Victor Charlie or Chuck)

-The Viet Cong were members of the National Liberation Front for South Vietnam, a clandestine political and military organisation.
-The Viet Cong operated in South Vietnam, working to undermine and cripple the government there.
-The Viet Cong later engaged in sabotage, guerrilla and covert warfare against US and South Vietnamese forces.
+The Viet Cong was a colloquial name given to members of the National Liberation Front for South Vietnam, a clandestine political and military organisation.
+The Viet Cong began as a group of North Vietnamese sleeper cells or agents, planted in South Vietnam during the late 1950s.
+They were trained in guerrilla warfare, political propaganda and subterfuge, and tasked with working to undermine and cripple the US-backed government in South Vietnam.
+From 1959, the Viet Cong engaged in a campaign of sabotage, guerrilla and covert warfare against American and South Vietnamese forces.